valdemar-dev/valdemar-dev/README.md

-### Hi there 👋
+# Valdemar
+Hello!
+I'm a, 18 year old programming student from :flag_fi: Finland.
-I'm currently majoring in Web-Programming.
+I'm currently majoring in **Full-Stack Web-Development**.

+Some of my passions include:
+ - Learning
+ - Psychology
+ - Physics
+ - Philosophy
+ - Music
+ - Programming (lots of it)

 ## 📖 Languages
 ### JavaScript
 JS was the first language I learnt over 6 years ago now (I quickly regretted it).
 I started doing just simple console applications, however I quickly moved to full-stack web applications.
-My most recent project was in TypeScript and was a simple friend-finding app, akin to tinder.
+My most recent project was in TypeScript and was a simple matchmaking app, akin to tinder.
-It used NextJS, Postgres, Tailwind, and had a real-time chat feature using a custom Socket.io server that I hacked into Next.
+It used NextJS, Postgres, Tailwind, Socket.io and much more.
 **Note:** I've omitted HTML, CSS and TS here for brevity, but I know those too.
 #### JS/TS Projects:
   - [Beta Version of the Matchmaking Website done as a Discord Bot](https://github.com/valdemar-dev/isolationism-match-bot)